 Flaws:

-• the cost of the operation.
+• cost of the operation.

 Cryotherapy of adenoids in children